graemeburton/neat-appspace-noshow/README.md

 ## Acknowledgements
 ---
-This integration was written with the assiatnce of [Grok](https://grok.com)
+This integration was written with the assistance of [Grok](https://grok.com)

 A special note to Robert Winefield at Appspace :-)